eced4406/eced4406.github.io/assignments/0x000-binary-decoder.md

 The goal here isn't to write an absolutely perfect decoder with no bugs or vulnerabilities.
 In fact, you'll actually have more fun in Lab 0x001 (zero-indexed) if your decoder has some problems (more on that later).
 For this assignment, you'll only be evaluated on:
-* Can you open the provided test images?
-These will be provided shortly.
+* Can you open the provided benchmark images?
+Read more [here](https://github.com/eced4406/qoi-starter-project#benchmark).
 * Is your code well organized, documented, and readable?

 One important learning outcome for this course is getting exposure to modern tools that will help you be productive while writing secure software or firmware.